Hagnap/Mazes-In-Python/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ##### Nodes
-Nodes are simply spots in the maze.
+Nodes are just spots/positions in a maze.
 Each node has its own unique X and Y (row and column) coordinates.
 The nodes also store values that show if its Open, Closed/Walled Off, or Non-Accessible (Mask marked it unaccissble).
 These values are used during maze generation.
   - Open: '0'
   - Closed/Walled Off: '■' (alt code 254)
   - Non-Accessible: '-1'